Bandeirainveste/bandeirainveste.github.io/index.md

 [research problem database](https://www.flashbots.net/research-database).

-I also serve as Research Program Manager for [IC3](https://www.initc3.org/), the Initiative for Cryptocurrencies and Contracts, where I've been since 2019.
+I also serve as Research Program Manager for [IC3](https://www.initc3.org/), the Initiative for Cryptocurrencies and Contracts based at Cornell Tech, where I've been since 2019.
 There I coordinate multidisciplinary, multi-campus research projects in blockchain and at the intersection of blockchain and AI, and work on moving ideas between academia and industry.
 I contribute directly to research projects with mentorship